Anesthesia and You

 As doctors, they manage, and treat any medical problems which may be present before surgery or that may develop during or immediately after surgery.
 Those patients who have received medical evaluations or treatment from their physicians before surgery must have that same medical care continued during surgery by their anesthesiologist.

 Prior to surgery, anesthesiologists evaluate the patient's medical condition and formulate an anesthetic plan for each individual patient taking into consideration that patient's physical status.
 During surgery, advanced technology is used to monitor the body's functions.
 Anesthesiologists must interpret these sophisticated monitors in order to appropriately diagnose, regulate and treat the body's organ systems while a personalized, very delicate balance of anesthetic medications is administered.
-In some hospitals, nurse anesthetists may assist the anesthesiologists with the monitoring responsibilities.
-However, it is the anesthesiologists who are responsible for the interpretation of that monitoring and who make educated medical judgments concerning the patient's responses, and when it is and when it is not appropriate to treat the patient.
+In some health facilities, Certified Registered Nurse Anesthetists work with anesthesiologists in a Care Team approach to patient care.

-At the conclusion of surgery, anesthesiologists reverse the effects of the anesthetic medications, and return the patient to consciousness once again.
+At the conclusion of surgery, the effects of the anesthetic medications are reversed and the patient is returned to consciousness once again.

 Anesthesiologists are physicians who, after graduating from college with a strong background in physics, chemistry, biology and mathematics obtain a medical doctorate degree after completing four years of medical school.